mongodb/docs/source/includes/api/facts/personal-apikeys-deprecated-api.rst

-.. admonition:: |service| deprecated Personal API keys
+.. important:: |service| deprecated Personal API keys
-   :class: important

    - You can't create new Personal |api| Keys.
    - You can't access the |api| using your existing Personal |api|